Skip to content

 My Virtual Horse: An AR Experience

-MSci Dissertation Project, Cardiff University
+Third-year Dissertation Project, Cardiff University

 An AR horse you can walk up to in your living room.
-Built for a Welsh horse club client who wanted to explore XR as outreach.
+Built for a Welsh horse club client who wanted to explore AR as outreach.
 I learned 3D modelling from scratch, visited their stables for reference photos, and built the whole pipeline from Blender to Unity to Meta Quest.

 Honest Failures